derivia/firecss/README.md

 # FireCSS

-Save custom CSS to webpages based on domain and optional "subpages" matching
+Custom CSS injector for webpages based on domain and optional "subpages" matching with auto-indentation.

 ## Installation